Students walk across a snow-covered campus

 Yes, please refer to the Graduate Students' Association website.

-Department of Geography graduate students have a shared office research space.
+Department of Geography thesis-based graduate students have a shared office research space.
+MGIS students have access to a shared group space in addition to computer lab access

 A supervisor is required for Thesis programs.
-An Academic Advisor will be appointed for course-based programs.
 Please refer to the Meet Our Faculty, Contact, and Research website pages for information on our Faculty and their research focus.
+Students in the course-based MGIS program do not have a supervisor.

 If you have a three-year degree and have done additional course work at a college or technical institution, you may be considered.